 Dr. Lorrie Frasure is an Associate Professor of Political Science and African American Studies at the University of California-Los Angeles.
-She serves as Department Vice Chair for Graduate Studies in Political Science.
-In 2020-2021, she will also serve as Acting Director of the Ralph J. Bunche Center for African American Studies at UCLA.
+Since 2019, she has served as Department Vice Chair for Graduate Studies in Political Science.
+In 2020-2021, she served as Acting Director of the Ralph J. Bunche Center for African American Studies at UCLA.

 Her research interests include racial/ethnic political behavior, African American politics, women and politics, immigrant political incorporation, and state and local politics.
 In 2015, she became the first African American female and the first woman of color to earn tenure and promotion in the Political Science Department at UCLA.
 Her book, Racial and Ethnic Politics in American Suburbs (Cambridge University Press) is the 2016 winner of two national book awards by the American Political Science Association (APSA), including the Best Book about Race Relations in the United States from the Race, Ethnicity and Politics (REP) Section, and the Dennis Judd Best Book Award in Urban and Local Politics.
 She examines international and domestic migration to American suburbs and the responsiveness of state and local institutions to the political and policy concerns of immigrant and ethnic minority groups.

-Since 2008, she has served as co-Principal Investigator of the Collaborative Multiracial Post-Election Survey (CMPS) the first multiracial/ethnic, multilingual post-election study of political preferences and behavior among registered voters in the United States.
+Since 2008, she has served as co-Principal Investigator of the Collaborative Multiracial Post-Election Survey (CMPS) the first multiracial/ethnic, multilingual post-election study of political preferences and behavior among registered voters in a presidential election.
 In 2016, the CMPS brought together a consortium of over 80 scholars, across 55 universities/colleges to create the first national, cooperative, 100% user content driven, post-election survey of adult voters or non-voters in a presidential election.
 With over 350 electoral, civic and policy-related survey questions, the CMPS queried more than 10,000 people in five languages — English, Spanish, Chinese, Korean and Vietnamese.
-The 2020 CMPS to be fielded following the Presidential election, will survey more than 20,000 adults, as well as a youth sample, ages 16-17.
-Through its inclusive model of resource-sharing, workshops and research opportunities, the CMPS has changed the way data is collected and shared between an interdisciplinary group of researchers, and collaboratively builds a diverse academic pipeline of scholars in the social sciences and related fields.
+The most recent 2020 CMPS brought together over 200 scholars from nearly 100 universities/colleges to develop the survey, which contains over 800 unique questions.
+The 2020 CMPS was offered in English, Spanish, Chinese (simplified), Chinese (traditional), Korean, Vietnamese, Arabic, Urdu, Farsi and Haitian Creole.
+The survey dataset includes nearly 15,000 Black, White, Latino and Asian respondents as well as oversamples of nearly 5,000 respondents from hard-to-reach populations including, Afro-Latinos, Black immigrants, Native Americans, Native Hawaiians, Muslims and people who identify as LGBTQ.
+The 2020 CMPS also include a sample of 16- and 17-year old youth.
+Through its inclusive model of resource-sharing, workshops, research and publication opportunities, the CMPS has changed the way data is collected and shared between an interdisciplinary group of researchers, and collaboratively builds a diverse and dynamic academic pipeline of scholars in the social sciences and related fields.